Which stock markets look ‘cheap’ after the rapid rebound?

 Despite everything that 2020 has thrown at it, at one stage the US stock market was up for the year overall.
 Other markets had also regained a lot of lost ground.
 This has occurred while corporate earnings are falling, forecasts are being slashed, and dividends are being cut.

-Things look a little better after markets fell heavily recently.
+Things look a little better today after markets fell heavily in the past seven days.
 However, with the “cheapness” that was in abundance earlier in the year all but evaporated, to be positive on equities from here you really need to rely on the view that the post-lockdown recovery is sustainable.

 How do current valuations compare with history?

 The table below shows a number of valuation indicators compared with their average (median) of the past 15 years, across five different regional equity markets.
-Figures are shown on a rounded basis, with the shading indicating the degree of expensiveness or cheapness compared with the 15-year average.
+A description of each valuation indicator is provided at the end of this article.
+Figures are shown on a rounded basis, with the shading indicating the degree of expensiveness or cheapness compared with the 15-year average (median).

 A disconnect with the economy and corporate fundamentals?